The Art Of The Quit: The 7 Foundational Beliefs You Must Hold Before You Quit Your Job And Get Paid To Be You

 But that’s not the point.

-The point is: He gave up a comfortable life to create a meaningful one.
+The point is, he gave up a comfortable life to create a meaningful one.

 He designed a career he loves around joy, adventure, and creative autonomy.
 As he says, “The dream is to keep doing what I love, and create enough value for others that I can keep doing it.”